 - 2.10.a.
 Faculty members must complete the annual ACGME Faculty Survey.
 (Core) - 2.10.b.
-There must be at least two core physician faculty members who are orthopaedic surgeons with experience in foot and ankle orthopaedics, including the program director, who have ABOS or AOBOS certification in orthopaedic surgery, have completed a fellowship in foot and ankle orthopaedic surgery, and are actively involved in the education and supervision of fellows during the 12 months of accredited education.
+There must be at least two core physician faculty members who are orthopaedic surgeons with experience in spine surgery, including the program director, who have ABOS or AOBOS certification in orthopaedic surgery, have completed a fellowship in orthopaedic spine surgery and are actively involved in the education and supervision of fellows during the 12 months of accredited education.
 (Core)

 2.11.
+Program Coordinator

-Program Coordinator There must be administrative support for program coordination.
+There must be administrative support for program coordination.
 (Core)